Can I recycle?

-Glass bottles and jars are collected as part of your recycling collection.
+Unbroken glass bottles and jars are collected as part of your recycling collection.
+Remove any lids, tops and caps and place these separately in your red recycling bag.
 This includes non-food bottles like perfume, aftershave and face creams.

 This does not include: